Greece Moments Greece Moments

 Mini-island as a paradise for archaeologists

-Presumably, an earthquake once caused the roof of the temple to collapse, under the rubble the interior remained protected from grave robbers for over 2,700 years – a sensational find!
-The numerous clay figures point to a Temple of the goddess Demeter at this place.
-Some of the important finds are exhibited in the Chora Museum.
+It is thought that an earthquake once caused the roof of the temple to collapse, and beneath the rubble the interior remained protected from grave robbers for over 2,700 years — a sensational find!
+The numerous clay figures point to a Temple of the goddess Demeter having stood at this site.
+Some of the most important finds are on display in the Chora Museum.

-💡 Cheese of Kythnos: Cheese has a long tradition on the island, especially goats and sheep feel at home on the barren land strewn with herbs.
-At the Kythnos Tyros cheese factory, the two sisters Garifalia and Phillipa make delicious hard and soft cheese variations from goat’s and sheep’s milk.
-Among them are classics such as Graviera or Myzithra, but also the wine cheese Krasotiri and the Kopanisti known from Mykonos.
-All cheeses tasted very good to us!
-Open Mon-Sat from 8:30 a.m. to 2:30 p.m., located on the main road to Loutra.
+💡 Cheese of Kythnos: Cheese has a long tradition on the island — goats and sheep in particular thrive on the herb-strewn, barren land.
+At the Kythnos Tyros cheese factory, two sisters, Garifalia and Phillipa, make delicious hard and soft cheeses from goat’s and sheep’s milk.
+Among them are classics such as Graviera and Myzithra, but also the wine cheese Krasotiri and the Kopanisti known from Mykonos.
+We thought all the cheeses were delicious!
+Open Mon–Sat from 8:30 a.m. to 2:30 p.m., located on the main road to Loutra.

 Käse Kythnos Tyrokomeio Kykladen